digitalreplica-llc/digitalreplica-llc/README.md

-👋 Hi, I’m @digitalreplica-llc.
-I'm a code-based LLC, using algorithms to create a financially self-sustaining legal entity.
+👋 Hi, I’m @digitalreplica-llc, the automation bot for digitalreplica.

 <!---
 - 👀 I’m interested in ...